RedHatProductSecurity/osidb/docs/user/TUTORIAL.md

 OSIDB exposes a REST API from which any number of clients can connect, from cURL to a custom-made frontend application to serve as web client, in this tutorial we will go through the basics of using the API under different environments.

-To know which endpoints are available and which operations can be performed on each endpoint, please check the [OpenAPI specification](https://git.prodsec.redhat.com/devops/osidb/-/blob/master/openapi.yml) for OSIDB.
+To know which endpoints are available and which operations can be performed on each endpoint, please check the [OpenAPI specification](https://github.com/RedHatProductSecurity/osidb/blob/master/openapi.yml) for OSIDB.

-> Note: In this tutorial we will use a local instance of OSIDB as a target for all of our commands, however all of these should work on our [staging server](https://osidb-stage.prodsec.redhat.com/)
+> Note: in the following sections, replace ${SERVICE_URL} with the URL of whichever OSIDB service you're attempting to connect to

 ## Authentication and authorization